 An overview of BLS data confirms that the job of a medical assistant is quite profitable, considering the times.
 The employment of medical assistants (clinical) is expected to grow a staggering 16% from 2021 to 2031, which is a growth rate significantly faster than all other similar occupations, but overall job of a medical administrative assistant is expected to increase by 8 per cent during the same period.
 As the age of the baby-boom population rises, especially in states like California and Texas, the demand for MAs would go up.

 More and more physicians would recruit assistants to take care of administrative and clinical needs to supplement the demand.
 A region-specific overview of future projections, keeping in mind top states, metropolitan areas, and highest paying companies, has been provided below:

 We’ve already had a look at the different monetary compensations, both hourly and annual, provided by various states.
 States also differ when it comes to the employment rate.
 Some states recruit more medical assistants than others, and opting for these states solidifies your chances of procuring a good job, even amidst competition.
 Here’s a look at the states that have the highest employment in the US:

-California tops the list with great employment of 95,120 annually, followed closely by Texas with an overwhelming 82,490.
+California tops the list with great employment of 98,120 annually, followed by Texas with an overwhelming 64,740.
 The state of Texas has the highest aging population, who require primary care, and the reason substantiates for the high recruitment prevalent there.
-Florida, Ohio, and Michigan are quite far behind in their employment when viewed in sole comparison to the two leading states of California and Texas.
+Florida, New York, and Pennylvania are quite far behind in their employment when viewed in sole comparison to the two leading states of California and Texas.